wishyfishysean/py-fun-misc/README.md

 # py-fun-misc
-Misc python projects to use for resume building
+Misc python projects to use for resume building Plagiarism (Plague) detection using string and document - document one is basically strings from documents.
+It works??

+Rock, paper scissors....does game pretty well, maybe make a ui for it??

 Gun-detect:
 Built a python script for a gun detection program, using openCV.